farrcommons/farrcommons.github.io/rules/identity.md

 http://www.w3.org/TR/2014/REC-json-ld-20140116/

+Research objects can be both individual resources, or a collection of a number of resources.

+When managing a research object that is a collection of resources we need to decide what constitutes a new version of that research object.

+This can become a challenge with resources that are referenced within the research object but actually reside elsewhere.
+We must decide whether to consider updates to these resources in the versioning of a research object.
+This is particularly challenging when the resources are not under the same stewardship, and are instead managed by a third party.

 ### Representation ####
 Resources will be requested and consumed by both people and machines.

 When a human requests a resource, we should provide a human readable representation of that resource - for example a "splash page" describing a data collection.

 When a machine requests a resource we should instead provide a machine readable representation of the resource.
+What is returned upon request from machine is often the resource itself.
+It may however again be a "splash page", but in this instance a machine readable version that provides a description of the resource.
+This might be particularly relevant for resources that have restricted access.

 <!--OAI-PMH?